 Now, what if you could set up a bi-weekly recurring Google Calendar update that fires off an standard Facebook post, like “Well, it’s Thursday and I’m just doing my morning reading of some interesting Google News” – and then include a URL link to Google News, or any other web page you like.
 The key here would be to make recurring updates far enough apart so that it’s not obvious it’s automated – and linking to a website (even one of your own) that is updated frequently would keep the information fresh.

 There are lots of methods you can use to autopost incoming emails to your Facebook status, but in my opinion one of the best is Posterous.
-Tim wrote about the service a bit, as did Jimmy a while back.
-However, the specific service within Posterous we want is the ability to autopost to Facebook.
+Tim wrote about the service a bit, however the specific service within Posterous we want is the ability to autopost to Facebook.

 Posterous lets you send post updates to a number of services, depending how you configure the account, and all you have to do is fire off your update to post@<your_account>.posterous.com and it gets automatically posted.
 So, once again, you have a special email for updating Facebook, and you have Google Calendar reminders.
 All you need is to set up your incoming filter to forward your Calendar reminders to your posterous email address – and you now have a Facebook autoblogging service.